Rammina/random-notes-and-ramblings/random-ramblings-unorganized-descending.md

 9/22/26
-- should probably just show this to people who are cold or incompetent to convince them to work on whichever they are lacking
+- should probably just show this to people who are cold or incompetent to convince them to work on whichever they are lacking.

 ### S. Fiske's Stereotype Content Model (4 Quadrants adjusted to the workplace)